Akrotiri, Crete

 Akrotiri (Ακρωτήρι, literally "promontory") is a peninsula and former municipality in the Chania regional unit, Crete, Greece.
 Since the 2011 local government reform it is part of the municipality Chania, of which it is a municipal unit.
 The municipal unit has an area of 112.644 km2.
 Its ancient name was Kiamon while the Byzantines called it Charaka.
 The largest town in the peninsula is Kounoupidiana.
 The beach at Stavros became famous because of the film Zorba the Greek.

 Geography and environment

 Akrotiri is a rocky promontory on the northern side of the island of Crete, in the Sea of Crete.
 It is roughly circular in shape, connected to the rest of the island by a wide causeway between Chania and the town of Souda.
 To the south, Souda Bay is found between the peninsula and the island.
 Most of the peninsula is a plateau somewhat elevated from the sea.
-There is a string of hills along the northern coast.
+There is a string of hills along the northern coast with the highest peaks at Skloka mountain near Rizoskloko and Vardies mountain near Stavros.
 A variety of flora occur on the rocky promontory of Akrotiri including the herb Taraxacum minimum.